azka-begh/terraform_begin/provisioners/README.md

 If when=destroy is specified, the provisioner will run when the resource it is defined within, is destroyed.

 ### Creation Time Provisioner
-They only run during creation of resources.
+It runs during creation of resources.
 If it fails, the resource is marked as tainted in the state file (the resource will be recreated on next run).

+## Provisioner - Failure Behavior
+By default, when provisioners fail, terraform apply will also fail.
+This behavior can be modified by *on_failure* setting.
+The allowed values are:
+1. **continue:** Ignore the error and continue with creation/destruction.
+2. **fail:** Throw an error and stop applying.
+If this is in creation provisioner, resource will be tainted.